ML 116: k-Means Clustering (30 pts extra)

 2. Fitting a Model to the Training Set: exactly as above

-3. Fitting a Model to 50 Instances: exactly as above
+3. Fitting a Model to 50 Instances: change n_labeled to 20

 4. Using a k-Means Model to form 50 Clusters: change to 20 clusters